FIRST LEGO League Summer Camp registration now open!

 Championship Season: April

-Off Season Time Commitment:
+Off Season training

 We have regular twice weekly meetings during the off season.
 These meetings will work on basic skill and team building in preparation for the upcoming season.
 Wednesday evening and Saturday afternoon are our traditional meeting days.
 We recognise and encourage student/family travel during the summer and thus the off season schedule is much more flexible.